learn-anything/learn-anything/readme.md

 It is a fully open source project with an active community on [Discord](https://discord.com/invite/bxtD8x6aNF).
 There is great focus on both DX of developing everything LA and even more, the end user UX.

-Project as it stands is a website and a desktop app.
-There is also [mobile app](https://github.com/learn-anything/mobile) in works currently in separate repo.
-We plan to train our own LLMs as we provide AI interfaces to all things knowledge, be it global AGI level queries ala ChatGPT or [querying into any person's knowledge base](https://github.com/learn-anything/ai) with different levels of privacy.

-There is more exciting projects planned and under way (like [digital idea/goods marketplace with solana support](https://github.com/learn-anything/buy)).
-If interested, read on to setup the project and start writing your first code. ♥️
+Project consists of a [website](website), [desktop app](app), [mobile app](mobile).

+There is also separate repo of [AI](https://github.com/learn-anything/ai) where we train & fine tune LLMs to provide AI interfaces to all things knowledge.
+Part of the goals of LA is to reach AGI faster than [OpenAI](https://openai.com) and do it in a fully open way.
+The current start of that journey is in providing state of art ability to index any knowledge of a person and provide chat bot interface to it with different privacy controls.
+As well as having state of the art chat bots for each of the topics in LA platform.

+If you're interested in the mission and like the project, join [Discord](https://discord.com/invite/bxtD8x6aNF) where you can ask questions and interact with community and read on to get you started writing your first code.

 ###### Contents